addresscloud/terraform-aws-tile-service/README.md

 ## How To Use This Module

 Create a Terraform configuration that initialises the module and specifies the values of the variables as shown below.
 This will create a new S3 bucket and API Gateway instance.
-For more advanced examples see the [examples/](examples/) folder.
+For further details see [examples/quickstart](examples/quickstart).

 ### Quick Start